Automation Product

 Better awareness of which reports matter, how often they run, and where your recurring reporting load actually sits.

-Fit for Oracle and IFS reporting reality
+Built for IFS and Oracle reporting reality

 Designed around the environments that still depend on Crystal Reports instead of pretending those reporting dependencies no longer exist.

-Implementation model
+Implementation

 1